Register for our webinar on AI and the SaaS Supply chain with experts from Workday and S&P Global

 What is SaaS SCM and how does it improve security?

-SaaS Supply Chain Management (SaaS SCM) involves identifying, monitoring, and securing all connected SaaS and AI tools.
-Effective SaaS SCM reduces risk exposure, ensures policy enforcement, and helps prevent unauthorized lateral movement.
+SaaS Supply Chain Management (SaaS SCM) involves identifying, monitoring, and securing all connected SaaS, API, and AI integrations.
+Effective SaaS SCM reduces risk exposure, enforces least-privilege access, and prevents unauthorized lateral movement across cloud applications.

 What are the best practices for securing the SaaS supply chain?